ETACE/AI_Labormarket/README.md

 # AI_Labormarket
-Repository for paper "Deep Q-learning of wage offers on online labor platforms: the effect of algorithm design", by H. Dawid, P. Harting, M. Neugart
+Repository for paper "Deep Q-learning of wage offers on online labor platforms: the effect of algorithm design", by H. Dawid, P. Harting, M. Neugart

 The code is written in Java and can be executed using the Repast Simphony toolkit.
 Repast Simphony is a free and open source agent-based modeling and simulation platform and can be downloaded here: